front-end-foundations/8-components/readme.md

 Examine the nodelist in the console.

-Note that you can create a true Array from it by declaring a new variable and spreading the contents on the nodeList into it:
+Note that you can create a true Array from a nodelist by declaring a new variable and spreading the contents on the nodeList into it:

 `videoLinksArray = [...videoLinks]`